Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Mortdale had a median taxpayer income of $56,193 and an average income of $79,312.
-Nationally, these figures are high compared to the national median of $60,817 and average of $83,003 in Greater Sydney.
-Based on Wage Price Index growth from financial year 2023 to September 2025 (8.86%), estimated incomes would be approximately $61,172 (median) and $86,339 (average).
-In the 2021 Census, Mortdale's household, family, and personal incomes were at the 66th percentile nationally.
-Income analysis shows that 32.8% of individuals earn between $1,500 - 2,999 weekly, with another 30.1% earning over $3,000 weekly.
-High housing costs consume 16.4% of income, but strong earnings place disposable income at the 64th percentile nationally.
-Mortdale's SEIFA income ranking is in the 7th decile.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Mortdale had a median income among taxpayers of $56,193 and an average level of $79,312.
+Nationally, these figures are high compared to the median income of $60,817 and average income of $83,003 across Greater Sydney.
+By September 2025, estimates suggest a median income of approximately $61,172 and an average income of $86,339, based on Wage Price Index growth of 8.86% since financial year 2023.
+As per the 2021 Census, incomes in Mortdale cluster around the 66th percentile nationally.
+Income analysis shows that 32.8% of residents earn between $1,500 and $2,999 weekly (3,936 individuals), similar to the broader area where 30.9% fall into this range.
+Notably, 30.1% of Mortdale residents earn over $3,000 weekly.
+High housing costs consume 16.4% of income, yet strong earnings place disposable income at the 64th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income